INSEAD GMAT Score: What Score Do I Need?

 KEY FACT:

-Of course, using the bare minimum GMAT score in the application process isn’t a great plan for getting into INSEAD.
+Of course, submitting a minimum GMAT score in the application process isn’t a great plan for getting into INSEAD.
 So, let’s now discuss some GMAT scores INSEAD recommends.

 KEY FACT: